 On the future of cryptocurrencies becoming famous for payments, Rainey told that there is a very high chance of that happening.

-He added that the technology has a real merit to it.
-He believes that it will be years down the road before everyone see the kind of pervasiveness and acceptance that make it a form of currency that is used on a regular basis.
+He added that the technology has real merit to it.
+He believes that it will be years down the road before everyone sees the kind of pervasiveness and acceptance that make it a form of currency that is used on a regular basis.